4th Expeditionary Sustainment Command: History

 The 4th ESC has over fifty years of history.
 The journey began when the unit was constituted on 16 January 1952 as the 4th Logistical Command in the Regular Army as Headquarters and Headquarters Company, 4th Logistical Command.
-The unit was activated 10 February 1952 at Leghorn, Italy and was inactivated 20 January 1954 at Leghorn, Italy.
+The unit was activated 10 February 1952 at Leghorn, Italy.
+The command was probably intended to support U.S. Forces in Austria (see Allied-occupied Austria).
+It was inactivated 20 January 1954 also at Leghorn.

 Activated 15 June 1958 in France.
 Headquarters 4th Logistical Command reorganized and redesignated 24 June 1961 as Headquarters and Headquarters Company, 4th Logistical Command (original Headquarters Company concurrently disbanded).

 On 7 May 1964, it was reorganized and redesignated as Headquarters and Headquarters Detachment, 4th Logistical Command, and then was reorganized and redesignated on 24 June 1964 as Headquarters and Headquarters Company, 4th Logistical Command.
 It later inactivated on 23 June 1967 at Fort Lee, Virginia.

 On 21 December 1975, the unit was redesignated as the 4th Support Center and activated at Fort Hood, Texas.

 On 1 March 1989, it was redesignated as the 4th Material Management Center Corps Support Command.

 On 1 October 2000, it was reorganized and redesignated as the 4th Support Center.
 The 4th Support Center was inactivated 15 September 2007 at Fort Hood, Texas.

 On 29 November 2007, the unit was withdrawn from the Regular Army and allotted to the Army Reserve.

-Redesignated 16 October 2008 as Headquarters and Headquarters Company, 4th Sustainment Command, the unit activated at San Antonio, Texas.
+Redesignated 16 October 2008 as Headquarters and Headquarters Company, 4th Sustainment Command, it was activated at San Antonio, Texas.

-Operation Enduring Freedom

-The 4th ESC mobilized in spring of 2011, to support allied operations in Afghanistan.
-On 25 July 2011, the unit formally conducted a Transfer of Authority for Joint Sustainment Command - Afghanistan from the 184th ESC.
+The 4th ESC mobilized in the spring of 2011, to provide combat service support for forces during the War in Afghanistan (2001-2021).
+On 25 July 2011, the unit formally conducted a Transfer of Authority for Joint Sustainment Command - Afghanistan from the 184th Expeditionary Sustainment Command.

+Organization

+The command is a subordinate unit of the 377th Theater Sustainment Command.
+As of January 2026 the command consists of the following units: